 - 1/4 cup of low sodium soy sauce

-Cook and crumble ground meat with onions in a very large skillet until meat is cooked through.
+In a very large skillet (10" or 12") brown ground pork with diced onion until meat is cooked through.
 Do not drain.

-Combine garlic, ginger, pepper, sesame oil, vegetable oil and soy sauce in a small bowl and stir to combine; set aside.
+While ground pork is cooking away, combine garlic, ginger, pepper, sesame oil, vegetable oil, and soy sauce in a small bowl and stir to combine; set aside.

-Add 1/2 of the bag of slaw mix and chopped broccoli to ground meat then cook and stir over medium-high heat for 3-4 minutes.
+Add 1/2 of the bag of slaw mix and all of the chopped broccoli to ground pork once it has finished cooking, then cook and stir over medium-high heat for 3-4 minutes.
 Add soy sauce mixture then stir well.

 Reduce heat to medium and continue cooking for 5 minutes or until cabbage is tender.